 The International Society for Science and Religion presents...

-On 20-21 November 2015, the International Society for Science and Religion (ISSR) will host a 24-hour conference held in downtown hotels in Atlanta, Georgia, just before the opening of the Annual Meeting of the American Academy of Religion (AAR).
+On Friday through Monday, 18-21 November 2016, the International Society for Science and Religion (ISSR) will host a series of high-level research colloquies broadly organized around new research and program strategies in science and religion.
+All events will be held in downtown San Antonio, Texas, in conjunction with the Annual Meeting of the American Academy of Religion (AAR).
 All events are free and open to the public.
-There is no need to register in advance or to register for AAR in order to attend.
+There is no need to register in advance or to register for AAR in order to attend the ISSR events.

 Friday, 1:00 to 4:30 pm in the San Antonio Convention Center 207A (2nd level, West).
 A panel of researchers from the University of Notre Dame will discuss new research on the theme, "From Emulation to Exemplarity: Cultivating Virtue in Theology and Science.
 Michael Spezio will respond to the panel.
 Details.

 Saturday, 4:00 to 5:30 pm in Hilton Palacio del Rio-El Mirador C West (Conference Center - 22nd Level).
 Three outstanding new books in the history of science and religion will be presented by authors and critics.
 The session theme is "New Studies in the History of Science and Religion."
 Details

 Reception: Saturday, 7:00 to 10:00 pm.
 Hyatt Regency-Live Oak (Hill Country Level).
 Co-sponsored by the Institute for the Bio-Cultural Study of Religion (IBCSR), Institute on Religion in an Age of Science (IRAS), Zygon Center for Religion and Science (ZCRS), and Center for Theology and the Natural Sciences (CTNS).
 Details.